 Denise, PR – 204-482-5557

 Open to adults who love to sing!
-Rehearsals are Tues from Set. – May, 7-9 pm at Good Shepherd Lutheran.
+Rehearsals are on Tuesdays from September – May, 7-9 pm at Good Shepherd Lutheran.
 We sing at community events and 2 concerts.
-Very expperieinced conductor and accompanist.
-Small membership fee required
+Very experienced conductor and accompanist.
+A small membership fee required

 Octavia Women’s Choir